samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - Move up to 10m
 - Perform one significant action
-- Draw an avaliable item (specify up to two weapons or spell books that can be drwan quickly)
+- Draw an avaliable item (specify up to two weapons or spell books that can be drawn quickly)
 - Perform a reaction

 Examples of significant actions include: